jamesjonesphoenix/X3-Colour-By-Race/README.md

 * Thanks Cycrow who saw my proof of concept and wrote me a primer on global signals in X3.

 ## Changelog

+#### 1.2

+* Now compatibile with Terran Conflict.
+  * Wrote alternate code for command `get race id for race`.
+This was the only plugin code which TC couldn't handle.
+* Deleted extraneous files player.xml and init.xml
+* Lasertower activation timer fix now called on lasertower change sector signal
+* Now only check XRM stations if XRM is activated - was renaming McCallum station but couldn't find string.

 #### 1.1